Ensono/amido.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve Amido Stacks
-title: 'Bug: *name of bug here*'
+title: ''
-labels: kind/bug
+labels: ''
 assignees: ''

 ---

+**Repository the bug was found in**
+What repo did you find the issue in?

 **Describe the bug**
 A clear and concise description of what the bug is.
+Provide as much information as possible to help us address the issue.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour (eg; Go to, click on, select this).
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Bonus points for including a test to reproduce.

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information, remove if not applicable):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information, remove if not applicable):**
+**Platform (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+PC or Mac

 **Additional context**
 Add any other context about the problem here.